openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 ~~~~~~~~

 Return a list of root tags and within each one have the list of children tags.
 Each root would have
 its entire branch.
-The list of root tags will be ordered alphabetically as is each listing at each level of the tree.
+The list of root tags will be ordered alphabetically as is each listing
+at each level of the tree.
+This order can only be reversed in the root tag listing.

 {
     "count": 100,